Kooogie/Blocken/README.md

 The game is currently in development.
 There will be bugs present in the game. *There is no gameplay at the moment*.

-## NES Cruelty Squad Demake
+## NES ROM Development
- Demaking Cruelty Squad on the NES
+Currently learning how to develop for the Nintendo Entertainment System, and learning assembly for the 6502 processor.

 ## Software used